Successfully co-locating five government agencies using human-centred design

 New South Wales Government Department of Communities & Justice (DCJ)

-Our team were engaged to support one of the world's most innovative architecture companies New South Wales’ Justice Precinct development project, helping to map and understand the spatial and workflow needs of five different government agencies consolidating their services at a single address together, whilst ensuring vulnerable users were protected within the new environment.
+Our team were engaged to support one of the world's most innovative architecture companies in their redevelopment of New South Wales’ Justice Precinct.
+We helped them map and understand the spatial and workflow needs of five different government agencies consolidating their services at a single address together, whilst ensuring vulnerable users were protected within the new environment.

 Background & context